-For our 5th anniversary, my husband and I joined a couple of friends on a quick weekend trip to Paris.
-The weather was rather cold and dreary and the trip seemed to end to soon, but the company was delightful.
-That city is enchanting; it always leaves me in awe.
+I recently joined a few friends on a quick weekend trip to Paris.
+The weather was rather cold and dreary and the trip seemed to end to soon, but the company was delightful, and that city is always enchanting.
+It always leaves me in awe.
 On our second night we took a bicycle tour, enjoying the sunset as we cycled past iconic Parisian landmarks including the Eiffel Tower and Notre Dame Cathedral.
 We took in the sights and sounds of city gradually making our way to the Louvre.